p≡p for Outlook¶

 Sending Secure Emails¶

 After a message from another p≡p user is received and you reply to that message, the Privacy Status in the ribbon of the message is Yellow.
 This means, that this message will be sent encrypted.
-The same applies when a user enters an email address for which p≡p automatically finds a public key on the public PGP key server (optional setting).
 Please note, that the very first message between two p≡p users will be sent unencrypted.

 For general information about the handshake, refer to Handshake.

-To perform a Handshake, the Handshake dialog can be opened by clicking the Privacy Status.
+To perform a Handshake, the Handshake dialog can be opened by clicking the Privacy Status icon.
 The following window appears:

 When sending a message to more than one person, the user simply adds the recipients to the message and clicks on the Privacy Status revealing the following pop-up window: